 While every challenge coin we make is truly unique, some really stand out amongst the rest.
 We’ve made almost every kind of coin imaginable, yet the creativity of our customers’ imaginations continues to astound us.
-Some of the coolest coins we’ve made to date happen to be custom cut to shape coins.
+Some of the coolest coins we’ve made to date happen to be cut-to-shape challenge coins.
 That is because nothing is more uniquely gratifying than a challenge coin in the shape of something near and dear to you.

 Cut to shape challenge coins are a wonderful option to help make your coin stand out.
 Like most things however, there are some do’s and don’ts to making them Here are a few helpful tips to keep in mind when planning your design: